-proficiency graduation requirement will tion of MIS 1903 (including equated or R successful completion of an associate cience degree at an Oklahoma two-year mputer skills requirement was met. irement may not reduce or remove any
+The OSRHE computer proficiency graduation requirement will be met through completion of MIS 1903 (including equated or substituted courses), OR successful completion of an associate of arts or associate of science degree at an Oklahoma two-year college in which the computer skills requirement was met.
+Satisfaction of this requirement may not reduce or remove any program requirements.